 Good jobs take some time to come.
 If you wait that long, you might lose a lot of money you could’ve made in that time frame.

 “No job is beneath you.
 The only thing which should be beneath you is your EGO.”

 Google it up!
-You have a problem you’re facing?
-Use google to find the solution.
+Do you have a problem you’re facing?
+Use Google to find the solution.
 Have a loan that you can’t pay during the recession?
 Ask Google and see what suggestions you get.
 Want to make more money?
-There are countless legitimate websites to make money online, right from filling out survey forms to selling your services on Fiverr.
+There are countless legitimate websites to make money online, from filling out survey forms to selling your services on Fiverr.

-During an economic slowdown, stock market crashes and even the best companies take a massive hit, instead of being disappointed that the stocks you own are in loss, you should be happy that you can now buy the same stocks for way cheaper than it will be.
+During an economic slowdown, the stock market crashes, and even the best companies take a massive hit, instead of being disappointed that the stocks you own are in loss, you should be happy that you can now buy the same stocks for way cheaper than it will be.

 It’s said that A penny saved is a penny earned.
 Now I know that a penny won’t be able to solve your financial crisis but during tough times, every single penny counts!

-Yes, it’s very obvious you need to cut down on your expenses.
-The problem is quite often we don’t know what we really need, that’s understanding the difference between a Need and a want is crucial.
+Yes, you need to cut down on your expenses.
+The problem is quite often we don’t know what we need, that’s why understanding the difference between a Need and a want is crucial.

 A Need is something without which your life will be quite difficult, possibly impossible, you need it to survive.
 A want is something that provides you with gratification and happiness, it usually isn’t necessary and you can surely survive without a want.